Beyond First Impressions: Eight Second Date Tips

 Most people like talking about themselves and appreciate it when someone genuinely cares about what they have to say.
 Ask your date questions about their work, hobbies, and interests.
 According to one Harvard study, participants were more likely to want to go on a second date with (or give a better job to) people who asked more questions.

-It might also mean a lot to your date if you bring up something they said on the first date, like their favorite food, a place to go, or family information.
+It might also mean a lot to your date if you bring up something they said on their online dating profile or during the first date, like their favorite food, a place to go, or family information.
 Showing that you were paying attention can help make the other person feel valued.
 Ask them to tell you more about a hobby they mentioned or what they like and dislike about their job.
 This also can help you gauge whether your personalities, interests, and priorities align.

 6. Allow yourself to open up more